iptv-org/iptv/FAQ.md

 There are websites to consult the location and characteristics of the station.
 For example, [FCCData](https://fccdata.org/) for US, Canada, Mexico UK, Austrailia and Japan.

 ## Why some stream have empty id?
-It is because the stream does not have enough information available of its origin.
+Because the stream does not have enough information available.
 If you know, let us know its official name, the language it broadcasts and the country where it originates.

 ## What is a "daily update" and why is benefit for this playlist?
 A "daily update" is maintenance to check the status of the playlist operation, as well as to hide from the playlist if the stream has access problems.